readthedocs/readthedocs.org/docs/install.rst

 Caveats
 -------

-We are auto-importing and generating conf.py files, so projects with special extensions, themes, or templates won't work correctly.
-This is because of the possible of code execution within the python files.
-We are planing to support popular themes and white list projects that we trust to have these abilities.
+We are auto-importing and generating ``conf.py`` files, so projects with special extensions, themes, or templates won't work correctly.
+This is because of the possibility of code execution within the python files.
+We are planning to support popular themes and white list users that we trust to have these abilities.